arnabganguly/Kafkaschemaregistry/README.md

 # Kafkaschemaregistry
-Confluent Schema Registry is a mechanism to store and retrieve Avro schemas.
-Some of the features
+Kafka Schema Registry is an mechanism to store and retrieve Avro schemas.
+Its is an OSS project byy Confluent under the confluent community license

 Lab depicting how one can set up the Confluent Schema Registry on HDInsight Kafka